aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

     1. Bring customized config file(and ca/cert/key files) into Lambda sandbox by Lambda layer, then set the Collector config by environment variable `AOT_CONFIG=<your config file path>`
     2. Add environment variable `AOT_CONFIG_CONTENT=<Full content of your config file>`.

     For some cases need ca/cert/key files like OTLP gRPC/HTTP exporter secure mode, user has to bring files into Lambda by his layer.
-Ref [blog](https://dev.to/leading-edje/aws-lambda-layer-for-private-certificates-465j).

 ***